sciencepumps/sciencepumps.github.io/_posts/2021-3-15-simpsons-paradox.md

 hidden: 1
 ---

-In a (fictional) observational study, living in a sunny area improved the happiness of people over 60 years old.
-The same thing was true for people under 60.
-But when considering all ages, living in sunny regions reduced happiness.
-Enter, Simpson's paradox!
+According to the results of a (fictional) observational study: people over the age of 60 who live in sunny areas are happier than people who live in cloudy areas.
+The findings hold true for people under the age of 60: those living in sunny areas are happier than those living in cloudy areas.
+Yet, when the results are combined, the study shows that people living in cloudy areas are happier.

 At first blush this sounds unbelievable, paradoxical even.
 How can living in a sunny location improve happiness in both age groups separately but reduce happiness in the full population?
-But the math works out, as we’ll see.
-This phenomenon has a name: Simpson’s Paradox.
+But the math works out.
+This phenomenon has a
+name: Simpson’s Paradox.
 Like all so-called "paradoxes" in science, that of Simpson is actually quite explainable.
 Clearly both findings can't be true.
 Understanding Simpson's paradox will let us figure out which of the two contradicting interpretations in studies like the one above is correct.

 Let's start with the facts.
-The tables show the results from a fictional observational study on how living in a sunny or cloudy area influences happiness.
+The tables show the results from a fictional observational study on how living in a sunny or cloudy area influences happiness among two age groups:

 <div id="age-groups-tables" class="figure">
 <div style="display:flex;">